 In the Army Group North sector, General Erich von Manstein's LVI Army Corps withstands a determined Soviet counterattack by Soviet 11th Army and 27th Army, with part of Manstein's force escaping from encirclement.
 The German 8th Panzer Division is mauled, and Manstein's force loses a large portion of its striking power.

-In the Army Group South sector, the German 17th Army crosses the Bug River near Vinnitsa.
-German 11th Army attacks in the direction of Soroki, while German 6th Army batters against Soviet 37th Army in front of Kiev.
+In the Army Group South sector, the German 17th Army crosses the Bug River near Vinnytsia.
+German 11th Army attacks in the direction of Sorokin, while German 6th Army batters against Soviet 37th Army in front of Kyiv.

 |"Lieutenant Kokko (center), who, with his men, attacked the rear of the enemy on their own initiative, and brought the battle to victory."
 Village of Yläjärvi - 18 July 1941.|